NicolaBreedt/Applied-Plotting-Charting-and-Data-Representation-in-Python/README.md

 # Applied-Plotting-Charting-and-Data-Representation-in-Python
 Assignments from the second course in the online Applied Data Science with Python Specialization offered by the University of Michigan via Coursera
+Note: Python files as well as notebook files are provided as, on occasion, notebook files do not load on GitHub.